sjPlot/Relaunch64/README.md

 ----------------

 ### New features
+* added automatic code-folding for labels, (sub-)zones and braces
 * optionally show file extension in tabs
 * automatic indention works for spaces now, too
 * added commands to automatically convert spaces to tabs (and vice versa, see menu edit)